redbrick/static-site/source/_posts/Installfest.md

 machines.

 <!-- more -->
-{% image nocaption right linux.png linx%}
+{% image nocaption right linux.png linux%}
-We were lucky enough to have CDs already from Ubuntu, along with some stickers for people to decorate their machines should they wish.
-We also had USBs of all distros on hold on our Ubuntu lanyards.
+We were lucky enough to have CD's already from Ubuntu, along with some stickers for people to decorate their machines should they wish.
+We also had UBS's of all distros on hold on our Ubuntu lanyards.

 Overall it was a great Installfest!
 Special thanks go to Ubuntu Ireland for their kind donations, and Firehouse for tasty pizza.